calcita/calcita/README.md

 - 👯 I’m looking to collaborate on **with other R developers**
 - :computer: All of my projects are available at [https://gabrielamathieu.rbind.io/](https://gabrielamathieu.rbind.io/)
 - 💬 Ask me about **R Shiny Sampling**
-- 📫 How to reach me: gmathieu@gmx.com
+- 📫 How to reach me: calcita@gmx.li
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: self-taught